KiraaaaLuo/Black-Friday-Return-Prediction_Project/README.md

   2. **Data Cleaning**:
      - Export a Subset: select a subset of Black Friday sales data and export the file for us to do some EDA (select * from group_2.trnsact where saledate='2004-11-24';).
 Please visit: [ESD_Dataset_Black_Friday_subset](ESD_Dataset_Black_Friday_subset).
 Meanwhile, we update this new table in our database as well.
-     - Deal with null values: import sql into python and then we found that
+     - Deal with null values and some basic EDA: details here [week 6 update]()

   <h3>To Do:</h3>